David Humphreys (soldier): American Revolutionary War

 Humphreys standing immediately behind George Washington in General George Washington Resigning His Commission, an 1824 John Trumbull portrait now housed in the United States Capitol rotunda in Washington, D.C.

 In July 1776, Humphreys enlisted in the Continental Army as a volunteer adjutant in the 2nd Connecticut Regiment and was stationed in New York state.
-The regiment consisted of several companies of men from Humphreys hometown of Derby, Connecticut.
+The regiment consisted of several companies of men from Humphreys' hometown of Derby, Connecticut.
 He later was engaged in military action in the Battle of Ridgefield following the burning of Danbury, Connecticut and in a later raid on Sag Harbor, New York.

 In the Sag Harbor raid, the Continental Army captured 90 prisoners, destroyed 12 enemy brigs and sloops, an armed vessel and an enormous quantity of stores, and returned to Connecticut without the loss of a single soldier.
 Humphreys traveled to New Jersey to meet directly with General George Washington to brief Washington on the battle's success.
 Their meeting in New Jersey was probably the first between the two.

 Humphreys was promoted to captain and major and served on the staffs of Continental Army Generals Parsons, Israel Putnam, and Nathanael Greene.
 On June 23, 1780, Humphreys was appointed aide-de-camp at Washington's headquarters staff, and he became a confidential friend and adviser to the general.

 After the Battle of Yorktown, Washington entrusted the surrendered British colors, along with the general's report on the battle, to Humphreys and Tench Tilghman, a fellow aide who also delivered word of the Patriot victory to Congress.
-A painting of Humphreys arriving with them, The Delivery of the Standards' to the Continental Congress in Philadelphia, November, 1781, is now displayed the New Haven Museum and Historical Society, which also has a ceremonial sword that Congress voted be presented to Humphreys.
+A painting of Humphreys arriving with them, The Delivery of the Standards to the Continental Congress in Philadelphia, November, 1781, is now displayed at the New Haven Museum and Historical Society, which also has a ceremonial sword that Congress voted be presented to Humphreys.
 The sword was presented in 1786 by Gen. Henry Knox.
-Humphreys was commissioned a lieutenant-colonel with his commission backdated to his appointment as an aide to Washington.
+Humphreys was commissioned a lieutenant colonel with his commission backdated to his appointment as an aide to Washington.

 When Washington resigned his commission and presented himself before Congress, Humphreys was one of two aides who accompanied him into the chamber; the other was Benjamin Walker.
 Humphreys then traveled with Washington and his wife Martha back to Mount Vernon.
 Washington later recommended to Congress that it appoint Humphreys secretary of foreign affairs, but Congress appointed John Jay instead.

 After the Revolutionary War, Humphreys became an original member of Connecticut's Society of the Cincinnati.